Intelligent-Perception-Lab/HIBER/HIBERTools/README.md

 # HIBERTools

->This is a toolbox of reading, loading and visualizing HIBER dataset.
-We also provide tools to generate lmdb format for fast training.
+>This is a toolbox of loading and visualizing HIBER dataset.
+We also provide tool functions to generate lmdb format files for fast training.

 ## Dataset File Structure